 - Confirm that all classes have been dropped/withdrawn as desired by looking at the link PRINTABLE STUDENT SCHEDULE (also in EKUDirect).

 - Print the PRINTABLE STUDENT SCHEDULE as your proof that the action was completed.

 Withdrawing from the University (top)

 Students who leave the University without obtaining an official withdrawal are subject to the grade of “F” in their courses.

 Requesting an Official University Withdrawal before the 12th week of the term

 To officially withdraw from the University students may simply go online to EKU Direct and withdraw from all classes.
 Students should first consult with an advisor in the Office of University Advising to discuss whether leaving EKU is the best option.
 No withdrawal fee applies if the student is withdrawing completely from the University.
 Students should consider this action carefully as “W” grades can impede progress toward graduation and may have negative repercussions on Financial Aid eligibility.

 If you are unable to withdraw from one or more of your courses through EKU Direct, contact the registrar's office for assistance at 859-622-2320 or via email at firstname.lastname@example.org.

 Dining Services Refund for Students Withdrawing from the University:

 - For Colonel Card dollars or meal memberships, please refer to the Add/Drop, refund page in Colonel's Compass.

 Housing Refund for Students Withdrawing from the University:

-- For Housing refunds, please submit a written request to the Director of Housing, Whitlock CPO 51, Eastern Kentucky University, 521 Lancaster Avenue, Richmond, Kentucky 40475-3151.
+- For Housing refunds, please submit a written request to the Housing and Residence Life Appeals Committee, Whitlock CPO 51, Eastern Kentucky University, 521 Lancaster Avenue, Richmond, Kentucky 40475-3151.
 Housing refunds are only applicable for a limited period of time at the beginning of the semester.

 Late Withdrawals due to Extraordinary Circumstances